alphagov/paas-developer-docs/docs/deploying_apps/deploying_rails.md

 1. [Create a PostgreSQL backing service (if required) and bind it to your app](/deploying_services/postgres/).
     The Cloud Foundry buildpack for Ruby automatically gets the details of the first available PostgreSQL service from the ``VCAP_SERVICES`` environment variable and sets the Ruby DATABASE_URL accordingly.

     To enable Rails support for database migrations, you may wish to create a `Procfile` in the same directory as your `manifest.yml` and `Gemfile`.
+The `Procfile` is a way to specify commands to be run when deploying your app.

     This is a minimal example of the `Procfile` content for *Rails 5.0*: